Search for Quadruplet Scalars using Boosted Decision Trees at the LHC: Analysis and Results

 The rest of the two leptons that do not take part in the reconstruction are tagged.
 To maximize the discrimination power, we also include the $p_T^{\ell_i}$, and the missing transverse momentum of the events to the machine learning algorithm, as listed in Table \ref{tab:inputs}.
 For completeness, we have included the distribution of the MET in Fig.~\ref{fig:pT}, bottom right panel.

 \end{itemize}

-\paragraph{Result:} Understanding the signals at different benchmark points lead us to identify the features useful to discriminate the signal from the backgrounds having similar final states but higher cross-sections.
-Now we focus on building a classification model, which can help the signals achieve an impressive significance even if the cross-section is small.
-The combined data set of a signal for a specific benchmark point together with the backgrounds are divided into a $50:50$ ratio for training and testing in such a way that for training there are equal numbers of signal and background events present.
-Each of the background is weighted according to their cross-section with the weight = $\frac{1}{N_{MC}} \times \sigma_{MC} \times \mathcal{BR} \times (\int \mathcal{L} dt)$, where $N_{MC}$ is the number of Monte Carlo samples generated, $\sigma_{MC}$ is the production cross-section of each process, $\mathcal{BR}$ is the branching ratio for a particular decay channel and $\int \mathcal{L} dt$ is the integrated luminosity.
+\paragraph{Result:} Understanding the signals at different benchmark points leads us to identify the features useful for discriminating the signal from the backgrounds having similar final states but higher cross sections.
+Now, we focus on building a classification model, which can help the signals achieve an impressive significance even if the cross section is small.
+The combined data set of a signal for a specific benchmark point, together with the backgrounds, are divided into a $50:50$ ratio for training and testing in such a way that for training, there are equal numbers of signal and background events present.
+Each of the background is weighted according to their cross section with the weight = $\frac{1}{N_{MC}} \times \sigma_{MC} \times \mathcal{BR} \times (\int \mathcal{L} dt)$, where $N_{MC}$ is the number of Monte Carlo samples generated, $\sigma_{MC}$ is the production cross section of each process, $\mathcal{BR}$ is the branching ratio for a particular decay channel and $\int \mathcal{L} dt$ is the integrated luminosity.
 The analysis is carried out on the high luminosity run of LHC with $\int \mathcal{L} dt \;=\; 3000 fb^{-1}$.
 All features or observables are passed through the MVA, and a Receiver Operating Characteristics (ROC) curve is obtained that gives the probability of correctly rejecting background events as a function of the probability of correctly identifying signal events.
 We use the ROOT Library, ``Toolkit for Multivariate Analysis'' \cite{TMVA:2007ngy} to perform the MVA.
 More specifically, we use the algorithm ``Adaptive Boosted Decision Tree'' (AdaBoost) \cite{FREUND1997119} for the classification of signal and background events.
 In Fig.~\ref{fig:ROC}, we show the ROCs obtained for the signal process S1 and S2 for two representative values of the scalar mass.
 As evident from the figure, the higher the scalar mass, the better the separation in the input observables, leading to improved performances in terms of the Area Under the Curve (AUC).